promanenko/gigaspaces-sbp-jekyll/gigaspaces-excel-market-data-example.markdown

 {% lampon %} **[Download the example](/attachment_files/sbp/ExcelStocks.zip)** and extract it into your `<GigaSpaces Root>\Examples` directory.

 {% refer %}Getting Started with RTD and UDF?
-See the [Writing Your First RTD/UDF Application](./writing-your-first-rtd-or-udf-application.html) section.{% endrefer %}
+See the [Writing Your First RTD/UDF Application](./writing-your-first-rtd-or-udf-application.html) section and review the [prerequisites](./prerequisites---gigaspaces-excel-integration.html).{% endrefer %}

-{% include /sbp/prerequisites---gigaspaces-excel-integration.markdown %}

 # Example Structure